pluralsight/guides/in-review/ruby-ruby-on-rails/handling-file-upload-using-ruby-on-rails-5-api/article.md

 Sending basic JSON data made out of strings to an API is, in most cases, a simple and straightforward task.
 But what about sending files, which are made of numerous lines of binary data and consits of various formats?
 Such data requires a slightly different approach and there are several formats through which files can be sent to the API.

 In this guide, the two main approaches of handling file upload, base64 encoding and multipart form data, will be examined.
 The approaches will be implemented in a Rails 5 API application using both the [paperclip](https://github.com/thoughtbot/paperclip) and the [carrierwave](https://github.com/carrierwaveuploader/carrierwave) gems.
-A simple AngularJS application will also be written in order to present how the uploads can be handled client-side.

 ## Approaches for sending files to a Rails 5 API
 ### Multipart form data